-As of March 31, 2021, we had as adjusted net tangible book deficit per share of common stock of \$(1.17), which is based on 340,848,648 shares of our common stock outstanding as of March 31, 2021, after giving effect to the exchange of all outstanding Class A Units and Class B Units of LifeStance TopCo, L.P. for shares of common stock (including shares of common stock issued as restricted stock subject to vesting) of LifeStance Health Group, Inc. pursuant to the Organizational Transactions.
+As of December 31, 2020, we had as adjusted net tangible book deficit of \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ per share of common stock, based on shares of our common stock outstanding as of December 31, 2020, after giving effect to the exchange of all outstanding Class A Units and Class B Units of LifeStance TopCo, L.P. for shares of common stock of LifeStance Health Group, Inc. pursuant to the Organizational Transactions.

-After giving further effect to the issuance and sale of 32,800,000 shares of our common stock in this offering, assuming an initial public offering price of \$16.00 per share (the midpoint of the offering range shown on the cover page of this prospectus), less the estimated underwriting discounts and commissions and estimated offering expenses payable by us, the use of approximately \$490.7 million in net proceeds to us from the sale of such shares, including approximately \$302.7 million for the repayment of certain indebtedness under our Existing Credit Agreement, and payment of the termination fee under our management services agreement in connection with the closing of this offering, our as further adjusted net tangible book value as of March 31, 2021 would have been approximately \$76.3 million, or \$0.20 per share of common stock.
-This amount represents an immediate increase in net tangible book deficit of \$1.37 per share of our common stock to the existing stockholders and immediate dilution of \$15.80 per share of our common stock to investors purchasing shares of our common stock in this offering.
+After giving further effect to the sale of shares of our common stock in this offering assuming an initial public offering price of \$ per share (the midpoint of the offering range shown on the cover page of this prospectus), less the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as further adjusted net tangible book value as of December 31, 2020 would have been approximately \$ million, or \$ per share of common stock.
+This amount represents an immediate increase in net tangible book deficit of \$ per share of our common stock to the existing stockholders and immediate dilution of \$ per share of our common stock to investors purchasing shares of our common stock in this offering.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$16.00 Historical as adjusted net tangible book deficit per share as of March 31, 2021 \$(1.17) Increase in net tangible book deficit per share attributable to investors purchasing shares in this offering 1.37 As further adjusted net tangible book value per share, after giving effect to this offering 0.20 Dilution in as further adjusted net tangible book value per share to investors in this offering \$15.80
+Assumed initial public offering price per share \$ Historical as adjusted net tangible book deficit per share as of December 31, 2020 \$ Increase in net tangible book deficit per share attributable to investors purchasing shares in this offering As further adjusted net tangible book value per share, after giving effect to this offering Dilution in as further adjusted net tangible book value per share to investors in this offering \$